arsalanpardesi/pardesichat/README.md

 Welcome to Pardesi Chat, a project by Arsalan Pardesi.

 This is a feature-rich, terminal-based chat application built with Python.
 It allows users on the same local network to connect and chat in real-time.
 More than just a chat app, it's a multi-game platform and a powerful AI assistant, all running locally in your terminal.
 The application intelligently detects if a server is running on the network; the first user to launch automatically becomes the host.
+## What's New in Version 1.1.0 (July 12, 2025)

+This version introduces a major new feature and includes bug fixes for a better user experience!

+* **New Game Added: EconSim - The Lemonade Stand Showdown!**
+    * Start a game with `/start-econsim` and have your friends join in.
+    * All players run their own lemonade stand in a shared market.
+    * Make daily decisions on pricing, marketing, and inventory.
+    * The on-device AI acts as a dynamic market simulator and judge, determining sales results and introducing random economic events.
+It's a fun, collaborative way to learn basic economic principles!

+* **Bug Fixes & Improvements:**
+    * Improved stability for single-user error messages in game modes.

 **✨ Features**

 * Real-time LAN Chat: Instantly communicate with other users on your local network.